tylertian123/engsci-notes/2025_fall/ece557_lin_controls/lec19.md

 	* This gives us $\phi^*(t) = 0$, which does minimize the cost functional but does not stabilize the system
 * Example 3: $\dot x = x + u, Q = 0, R = 1$
 	* Again $(Q^\frac{1}{2}, A)$ is not detectable
-	* The algebraic Ricatti equation gives $2P - P^2 = 0 \implies P = 0, 2$; we have 2 positive semidefinite solutions since our assumptions didn't hold
+	* The algebraic Riccati equation gives $2P - P^2 = 0 \implies P = 0, 2$; we have 2 positive semidefinite solutions since our assumptions didn't hold
 	* $\phi(t) = -R^{-1}B^TPx(t) = -2x(t)$ does stabilize the system, but is not optimal with regards to the cost
 * Example 4: $\ddot y = u$, we want to minimize $\int _0^\infty y^2(t) + ru^2(t)\,\dt$
 	* $\bm x = \cvec{y}{\dot y} \implies \dot{\bm x} = \mattwo{0}{1}{0}{0}\bm x + \cvec{0}{1}u$